SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 ### Example: Exploring Create, Update, and Delete Operations with ABAP SQL Statements

-To try the following example out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 The example uses a database table of the ABAP cheat sheets repository and is set up to display output in the console.

 ```abap